serifpersia/pianolux-arduino/README.md

 - To run the app:
   - Download and extract the Linux zip file.
   -Open Terminal, cd to extracted PianoLED directory and run  `sudo java -jar "pianoled jar name.jar"` command.

+## Donations
+If you want to help out on future development of the PianoLED project or just want to give some appreciation for the project consider donating.
+You can email @ `ramiserifpersia@gmail.com` & join the discord server where you can get the special role by helping out